Bathroom Safety for Seniors: Essential Upgrades to Prevent Falls

 Light as Prevention: Good lighting doesn’t just improve visibility—it removes hidden hazards before they become accidents.”

-The difference proper lighting makes for bathroom safety for seniors cannot be overstated – many hazards simply disappear when properly illuminated.
+The impact of proper lighting on bathroom safety cannot be overstated—many hazards simply disappear when properly illuminated.

-I’ve had adult children tell me this simple upgrade gave them enormous peace of mind about their parents’ nighttime bathroom trips.
+I’ve had adult children tell me this simple upgrade gave them enormous peace of mind about their parents’ late night bathroom trips.

 Protecting Sensitive Skin from Burns